Rush University College of Nursing

 An average nurse anesthetist salary in Illinois

-Illinois CRNA salaries are much lower than the U.S. average around $128k.
+Illinois CRNA salaries are higher than the U.S. average, with an annual mean wage of $199,660.

 Did you find an error on this page?
 Please report it here